RenderKit/embree/README.md

 slightly enlarged `tnear`, and if you want to include intersections at `tfar` pass a slightly enlarged `tfar`.

-The ray query context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for every intersection.
-Further, the pointer to the ray query context is propagated to callback functions invoked during traversal and can thus be used to extend the ray with additional data.
-See Section `RTCRayQueryContext` for more information.

 The ray pointer passed to callback functions is not guaranteed to be identical to the original ray provided.
 To extend the ray with additional data to be accessed in callback functions, use the ray query context.
+See section [rtcInitRayQueryContext] for more details.

 The ray/hit structure must be aligned to 16 bytes.